filecoin-project/devgrants/open-grants/README.md

 - **Research**: We are keen on receiving proposals that explore the meta processes and incentives of decentralized storage.
 Relevant proposals should be labeled  [`category:research`](https://github.com/filecoin-project/devgrants/labels/category%3research).

+-**Green Grants**: We are interested in proposals for tools, applications, libraries or models for optimizing energy use on the Filecoin network, allowing dApps to assess their environmental impacts, or using Web3 to make reporting more transparent and verifiable. ['category: green grants']

 ## 📋 How to apply

 To submit an Open Grant proposal, [create a new issue](https://github.com/filecoin-project/devgrants/issues/new?assignees=&labels=&template=open-grant-application.md&title=) using the Open Grants Proposal template.